What Is an Urban Development 3D Modeling Tool?

 Frequently Asked Questions

-Our top five picks for 2025 are Tripo AI, Skidmore, Owings & Merrill (SOM), AECOM, Sasaki, and MVRDV.
-Each of these was selected for their unique strengths, from AI-powered asset generation to large-scale integrated planning and visionary design.
+Our top five picks for 2025 are Tripo AI, AECOM, ARUP, Sasaki, and MVRDV.
+These tools and services excel at digital twins, BIM integration, simulation, visualization, and public engagement.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.